openvinotoolkit/openvino/README.md

 ### Developer documentation

 [Developer documentation](#todo-add) contains information about architectural decisions which are applied inside the OpenVINO components.
-This documentation provides all the necessary information you may need to contribute to OpenVINO.

 ## Tutorials